 Although some plastic parts are factory, or modified, most of it is just stock plastic.
 I found NOS fenders radiatorlouvres, forkguards and radiatorshrouds.
 The sidepanels will be modified red UFO items.
 I removed the stock decals from the radiator shrouds and applied the original HRC decals from the 2001 Japanese factory team.
 Well, let the pictures speak for themselves.

-Radiators are stock items with a high pressure 1.8 black radiatorcap, just like the original bike.
+Radiators are stock items with a HRC high pressure 1.8 black radiatorcap.
+I am still looking for the factory reinforced Toyo Radiators.

 Magnesium Showa fork tops